soehlj/Capstone-Web-App/README.md

 (all of these in terminal)
 1. python -m venv venv
 2. .\venv\Scripts\activate
+3. pip install Flask Flask-Scss Flask-SQLAlchemy
-3. python app.py
+4. python app.py
-4. Then click on Http to see local website
+5. Then click on Http to see local website
-5. May need to run (Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass) in powershell if get error on step 2
+6. May need to run (Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass) in powershell if get error on step 2